gradusnikov/eclipse-chatgpt-plugin/README.md

 4. Discuss the content of the currently opened file with ChatGPT
 5. Fix compile errors with ChatGPT
 6. Copy code blocks from ChatGPT to the clipboard
+7. Generate Git commit comments based on the staged files' changes

 You can also ask general questions, like with a regular ChatGPT.